alphagov/search-admin/README.md

 ## Technical documentation

-This is a Ruby on Rails application that manages search "best bets" and "recommended links" along with other search and browse data.
+This is a Ruby on Rails application that manages search "best bets" and "external links" along with other search and browse data.
 It is behind the signon authentication system and doesn't have a public API.

 ### Dependencies

-- [alphagov/rummager](https://github.com/alphagov/rummager) - search-admin sends updates to rummager when best bets and recommended links are edited
+- [alphagov/rummager](https://github.com/alphagov/rummager) - search-admin sends updates to rummager when best bets and external links are edited

 ### Running the application